NHSDigital/nhs-notify-web-cms/docs/pages/pricing/letters.md

 ## Returned letter costs

 There is an 18 pence charge for each letter you send that is returned.
-Returned letters are then destroyed for data security, which costs £5.99 + VAT for every 10,000 letters.
+Returned letters are then destroyed for data security, which costs £5.99 (plus VAT) for every 10,000 letters.

 Letters are sometimes returned because: